msamribeiro/parallel-corpus/README.md

 The Parallel Audiobook Corpus (version 1.0) is a collection of parallel readings of audiobooks.
-The corpus consists of approximately **121 hours of data** across 4 books and 59 speakers.
+The corpus consists of approximately **121 hours of data across 4 books and 59 speakers**.

-The key difference with respect to similar databases is the parallel nature of the data.
-The same textual source is read separately by multiple speakers.
+The data is provided in two formats. *Chapter* data contains the audiobook recording at the chapter level.
+Each chapter-level waveform is accompanied by the text and its respective word-level alignment.
+This format can be used if you are looking for a segmentation that does not correspond to utterance-level units. *Segmented* data provides a more traditional format for the corpus.
+The chapter-level alignment was segmented into utterances with waveforms organized by speaker.
+Note that, within each book, utterance identifiers are consistent across speakers, making it easy to find parallel data.

 Audio data is extracted from [LibriVox](https://librivox.org) and textual data is taken from [Project Gutenberg](https://www.gutenberg.org).